Gerald Nye: Post-Senate years in Washington

 In November 1944, Nye was defeated in his re-election attempt by Governor John Moses, a Democrat.
 Nye chose to remain in the Washington area.
 He and his wife had purchased 3 acre of pasture land in Chevy Chase, part of a farm on a hill above Rock Creek Park.
 Their two sons had been born in 1943 and 1944.

 Nye organized and became president of Records Engineering, Inc., in Washington, D.C.
 The pre-computer age firm created, organized, and managed records of industrial and government clients.
 In 1960 he was appointed to the Federal Housing Administration as Assistant to the Commissioner and in charge of housing for the elderly.
 In 1963, he accepted an appointment to the professional staff of the U.S. Senate Committee on Aging.
 1966 saw his grand retirement party at the U.S. Capitol.
-It was attended by the Senators Robert F. Kennedy and Ted Kennedy and hosted by Senator Everett Dirksen, who presented Nye with a typewriter and desk lamp and orders to begin his memoirs.
+It was attended by senators Robert F. Kennedy and Ted Kennedy and hosted by Senator Everett Dirksen, who presented Nye with a typewriter and desk lamp and orders to begin his memoirs.
 Nye became a consultant to churches and private groups desiring government funds for the building of retirement housing.